ptashek/mb/CruiseControl_W124/README.md

 # WARNING

 This code is **incomplete and entirely experimental**.
-It's sole purpose is to demonstrate the capabilities of the Atmega4809 microcontroller, while solving a practical problem.
+It's sole purpose is to demonstrate the capabilities of the ATMega4809 microcontroller, while solving a practical problem.
 If you decided to use any part of this code in any way and for any purpose, you are doing so **entirely at your own risk**, and acknowledge no responsibility on my part for any damage or harm to anyone or anything.

 That's the "covering my ass" bit done.

 # Project description

-This project implements a cruise control (tempomat) controller that is supposed to be a drop-in replacement for the 14-pin VDO amplifiers found in many cars of the 1990s.
-It interfaced with an independent electro-mechanical servo, rather than electronic throttle actuators or vacuum actuators.
-An example of such system is the VDO Tempostat 83.601.
+This project implements a cruise control (tempomat) controller that is supposed to be a drop-in replacement for the 14-pin VDO control boxes, with coding plug, found in many cars of the 1990s.
+These systems interfaced with an independent electro-mechanical servo, rather than electronic throttle actuators or vacuum actuators.
+An example is the VDO Tempostat 83.601, and almost all Mercedes-Benz cruise control systems of the 1990s (see details in "System configuration" below).

 An earlier version of this project was tested in a W124 280TE, with passable results.
 As of April 2021, this version has also been tested with a W124 280TE and has achieved performance comparable with, and in some cases better than the original VDO units.